Mathematics Education MS

 Curriculum

-The program requires a minimum of 32 credits that include six credits from the Professional Education Department, nine required core credits and 15 credits are mathematics electives.
+The program requires a minimum of 32 credits that include six credits from the Professional Education Department, nine required core credits, and 15 credits are mathematics electives.
 Students must also complete a pedagogical portfolio and final research paper for the final two credits.

-For complete current program requirements, please go to the current catalog; select Graduate Programs located on the right side.
+For complete current program requirements, please go to the current catalog; and select Graduate Programs located on the right side.

 Admission Requirements